-A conviction cannot be made just because you weren't driving your best and many people can speed or make an unsafe lane change without being intoxicated.
-If the prosecution has little more than your bad driving to go off of then this may be insufficient to effectively argue you were drunk.
-Officers will often look at outward appearance or other signs that could be evidence of intoxication, but may also be signs of something else.
-Instead of having blood shot eyes because of alcohol it could be that you were suffering from allergies at the time.
+A conviction cannot be made solely because you were not demonstrating perfect driving habits at the time of your arrest; many people can speed or make an unsafe lane change without being intoxicated.
+Officers will often look at outward appearances or other signs that could be evidence of intoxication, but can also be signs of something else entirely.
+For example, a police officer may believe that you are intoxicated if you demonstrate any of the following appearances:

 - An unsteady gate